+Important: We updated this article in May 2023 to reflect the new SSA lawyer fee policy and average costs for clients.
 Filing for Social Security Disability Insurance (SSDI) seems like it should be straightforward.
-However, the reality is that only about 35% of applicants ever actually receive benefits.
+However, the reality is that only about 31% of applicants ever actually receive benefits.
 Research has shown Social Security disability attorneys can markedly increase your chances of getting benefits.

 Financial Basics for Hiring Social Security Disability Attorneys

-Having an advocate in your corner is typically worth every penny.
+Having an expert in your corner is worth every penny.
 But how many pennies is that going to be?
 Well, the good news is that Social Security disability attorneys cost less than you might think.

-This is especially important to note because there is a mandatory unpaid waiting period for all SSDI claims.
-You must be disabled for five months after your disability onset date before you can start receiving SSDI cash payments.
-You become eligible to receive disability benefits at the beginning of the sixth month, assuming your claim review is complete.
-Many claims take longer, however, so you will likely get a “backpay” settlement once you receive your approval.
+This is especially important to note because there is a required unpaid waiting period for all SSDI claims.
+You must be disabled for five months after your disability onset date before you can start getting SSDI cash payments.
+You become able to receive benefits at the beginning of the sixth month, assuming your claim review is complete.
+Many claims take longer, however, so you will likely get a “back pay” settlement once you receive your approval.

-In other words, it can take as long as two years for SSDI applicants without representation to see any benefits.
-Hiring a Social Security disability attorney, however, can help accelerate the process.
-And because they don’t get paid until you get money, there’s incentive on their end to expedite things as well!
+In other words, it can take as long as two years for SSDI applicants without lawyers to see any benefits.
+Hiring a Social Security disability attorney, however, can help speed up the process.
+And because they don’t get paid until you get money, there’s incentive on their end to speed things up, too!

 So, What Does a Lawyer Actually Charge?

-Federal law says Social Security disability lawyers can’t charge more than $7,200 or 25% of the claimant’s lump-sum back payment, whichever one is smaller.
-While that might sound like a lot of money, remember that most claimants never see anything, or it takes years.
+Federal law says SSD lawyers can’t charge more than $7,200 or 25% of the claimant’s lump-sum back payment, whichever one is smaller.
+While that might sound like a lot of money, remember that most people never see anything, or it takes years.
 So, hiring a Social Security disability attorney can actually “make” you money you might not have received otherwise.

-Using government statistics from 2021, LegalASAP calculated that the average amount paid to Social Security disability lawyers per case was only $3,107.
+Using government data from 2023, LegalASAP calculated that the average amount paid to Social Security disability lawyers per case was only $2,435.85.

-Also, before your attorney can take anything from your settlement, they have to file a “Fee Agreement” with the Social Security Administration.
+Also, before your attorney can take anything from your settlement, they have to file a “Fee Agreement” with the SSA.
 And, your lawyer must submit that fee agreement to the SSA prior to the first positive determination in your case.
 This helps ensure you will not be taken advantage of by a representative.

 How Do I Find a Social Security Disability Attorney?